talkkonnect/talkkonnect/README.md

 Low cost Class-D audio amplifiers like [PAM8403](https://www.instructables.com/id/PAM8403-6W-STEREO-AMPLIFIER-TUTORIAL/) or similar “D” class amplifiers, are recommended for talKKonnect builds.

 A good shileded cable for microphone is recommended to keep the noise picked up to a minimum.
 Talkkonnect also supports mems microphones with very good quality audio.
+However for MEMS microphones it is recommended that you compile the kernel module (driver) for the MEMs microphone of your choice.
+ADAFruit has a good guide to do this.

 Instead of the onboard sound card or USB Sound Card, you can also use a ReSpeaker compatiable HAT, or a ReSpeaker USB Sound Card with built in Amplifier and achieve great audio quality results in a compact form factor.